NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge_base/Digitalization_disbalanced_Trias.md

 author: Reijer Passchier
 image: images/knowledge_base/digitalisering_disbalans_trias.png
 type: regular
-summary: Fair algorithms are a political-institutional problem.
-Why new checks and balances are needed to guarantee a separation of state powers in the digital era.
+summary: Scientific legal paper arguing why new checks and balances are needed to guarantee a separation of state powers in the digital era.
 ---

 *The article can be found <a href="https://www.universiteitleiden.nl/binaries/content/assets/rechtsgeleerdheid/instituut-voor-publiekrecht/staats--en-bestuursrecht/digitalisering-en-de-disbalans-binnen-de-trias-politica.pdf" target="_blank">here</a>.*